estevaopbs/Neural/README.md

 An easy way to implement:
 - Entirely customisable neural networks;
-- Produce mutations on it;
+- To roduce mutations on they;
-- Save and load the networks with .json archives.
+- To save and load the networks with .json archives.

 ## How does it work?
 We have three classes we will use to build our neural Network, they are: